-Following their triumphant reunion in 2009 to celebrate the 30th anniversary of their classic incarnation with the ‘Return To Eden’ tour, ULTRAVOX came back to the Hammersmith Apollo for the second leg of shows which this time takes in European territories such as Germany and Scandinavia.
+Following their triumphant reunion in 2009 to celebrate the 30th anniversary of their classic incarnation with the ‘Return To Eden’ tour, ULTRAVOX came back to the Hammersmith Apollo for the second leg of shows which also takes in European territories.

-The line-up of Warren Cann, Chris Cross, Billy Currie and Midge Ure, which first came together in 1979, became one of the most successful of the new wave of synthesizer based bands, fusing the classical overtones of Bela Bartok with dynamic Teutonic influences such as KRAFTWERK, MICHAEL ROTHER, LA DÜSSELDORF and of course NEU!
+The line-up of Warren Cann, Chris Cross, Billy Currie and Midge Ure, which first came together in 1979, became one of the most successful of the new wave of synthesizer based bands.

 At their peak, ULTRAVOX used nearly 30 keyboards and electronic gadgets on stage including ARP Odysseys, Minimoogs, PPGs, Emulators, assorted Yamaha keyboards and Warren Cann’s infamous percussion console ‘The Iron Lung’.